 Art for Your First Album Release

 Now, I don’t have much of an eye for design, so initially I went to Fiverr and hired someone to produce the album art.
-While I’ve had great experiences with Fiverr in the past, the particular artist I hired missed the deadline and would not commit to meeting a subsequent.
+While I’ve had great experiences with Fiverr in the past, the particular artist I hired missed the deadline and would not commit to finishing the project on time.
 Bummer!

-Like I said I was under a tight deadline and timing mattered (which is why you should download the album timeline).
+Since I was under a tight deadline and timing mattered (which is why you should download the album timeline), I needed to find another way to create my album art.

 How to Copyright an Album